 To successfully complete the accelerated program, students must not take the following courses prior to their senior year as BSHSM students:

-- Three Major Applications course
+- Two Major Applications course

 - One General Elective